fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </tbody>
 </table>

 This first example works because we have specified the `outputPath` for both transforms.
 If we omit these, as in the second example, nothing is output to the document.
 Note that the `fluid.transforms.linearScale` function does not have an `outputPath`.
 Instead its output is used as a return value passed to `fluid.transforms.round` - this is because the `linearScale` is not part of an array of transforms, but rather a regular entry in a transform.

 ### Outputting Arrays

 Outputting an array in the document is very straightforward.
-One simply specifies it, as one would normally in javascript/json - using [].
+One simply specifies it, as one would normally in JavaScript/JSON - using `[]`.
 The array will be populated with the results of the content as one would expect as well.
-If one of the array entries has a result of undefined (e.g. due to an inputPath referencing something non-existent in input model -- see below), this would also populate a spot in the array - to ensure that indexes of results are consistent.
+If one of the array entries has a result of `undefined` (e.g. due to an `inputPath` referencing something non-existent in the input model -- see below), this would also populate a spot in the array - to ensure that indexes of results are consistent.

 As an example, take the following transformation: